aanderse/LdapRecord.com/source/docs/configuration.md

 ### Follow Referrals {#follow-referrals}

-The follow referrals option is a boolean to tell active directory to follow a referral to another server on your network if the server queried knows the information your asking for exists, but does not yet contain a copy of it locally.
+The follow referrals option is a boolean to tell ActiveDirectory to follow a referral to another server on your network if the server queried knows the information your asking for exists, but does not yet contain a copy of it locally.

 This option is defaulted to false.